Hit101.3 Central Coast: History

 Gosford Communications first submitted an application for a broadcast licence in August 1987.
-The Australian Broadcasting Tribunal(ABT) granted a commercial FM broadcast licence to Gosford Communications LTD, a wholly owned subsidiary of Country Television Services; a private company owned by Ted and Miriam Rodgers, in August 1988.
-Within a month of being awarded the broadcast licence, Wesgo Communications PTY LTD (who owned the only other commercial station in the market at the time - AM station 2GO) launched an appeal against the ABT for granting a second commercial licence, and their appeal was upheld.
+The Australian Broadcasting Tribunal(ABT) granted a commercial FM broadcast licence to Gosford Communications, a wholly owned subsidiary of Country Television Services; a private company owned by Ted and Miriam Rodgers, in August 1988.
+Within a month of being awarded the broadcast licence, Wesgo (who owned the only other commercial station in the market at the time - AM station 2GO) launched an appeal against the ABT for granting a second commercial licence, and their appeal was upheld.
 A second appeal was launched by the ABT against the judge's decision to uphold Wesgo's appeal.
 After time in front of the Full Bench of the Federal Court, Gosford Communications were finally given the go-ahead.
 Initially, Gosford Communications owned 60% of the station, the other 40% was publicly floated; with shares offered to the local community and employees.

-On 1 November 1989 Country Television Services was delisted from the ASX when it was taken over by Roslyndale Securities Pty Limited.
+On 1 November 1989 Country Television Services was delisted from the ASX when it was taken over by Roslyndale Securities.

 Coast Rock FM was first broadcast from newly constructed studios located in Mann Street, Gosford on 15 September 1990.
 The first song officially broadcast was Start Me Up by The Rolling Stones.

 Sometime in the early 1990s, Coast Rock FM was purchased by Queensland TV operators, and owners of rival station 2GOFM; The Sunshine Television Network/STQ.
 In 1995 STQ was purchased by the Seven Network.
 Due to broadcast regulations at the time, Channel 7 was restricted to owning just one "type" of media outlet in any given area.
 As the Central Coast is considered part of the Sydney Metropolitan area, controversially, the Central Coast and Sydney's broadcast area overlap quite significantly - this factor forced Channel 7 to divest Coast Rock FM to another operator.

 Sea FM LTD purchased Coast Rock FM and 2GO FM from the 7 Network in January 1996.
-The company changed its name from Sea FM Limited to RG Capital Radio Pty Limited in 1996, due to the acquisition of 2GO FM - future plans would be to change Coast Rock FM to Sea FM, but in order to maintain a point of difference between the new Sea FM and 2GO FM, the parent company's name would have to change.
+The company changed its name from Sea FM Limited to RG Capital in 1996, due to the acquisition of 2GO FM - future plans would be to change Coast Rock FM to Sea FM, but in order to maintain a point of difference between the new Sea FM and 2GO FM, the parent company's name would have to change.